 Also, if your UDOC facility shutdown or ceased declarable activities during CY 2016 (and did not produce by synthesis more than 30 metric tons of an individual PSF chemical or 200 metric tons aggregate of all UDOCs), you may submit a CIIS notify TCD on the status change of your facility (complete Question B.7).
 TCD will notify the OPCW on the status change of your facility to ensure an inspection does not occur during the first three months of CY 2016.

-Submit your declaration or report to TCD via Web-DESI or via post or carrier to the following address:
+Submit your CIIS Form to TCD via Web-DESI or via mail or carrier to the following address: